hasura/ndc-connector-template/README.md

-_Hiya, Connector Author 👋_
+_Hiya, Data Connector Author 👋_

-_Use these handy markdown template pages to generate documentation for your open source Hasura Data Connector._
+_Use these handy markdown template pages to generate user documentation for your open source Hasura Data Connector._

 _It's designed to help your users get going as quickly as possible with your connector and is comprised of this README.md and a number of sub-documents in the `docs` directory.
 You should edit them as you see fit._

-_Look out for the inline comments, which aren't rendered, to help you fill in the blanks._
+_Look out for the inline comments in these pages, which aren't rendered, to help you fill in the blanks._

 _To list your connector on the Hasura Connector Hub, you should make a PR to the [Hasura NDC Hub](https://github.com/hasura/ndc-hub) repo._